zsoltf/salt_kubeadm_ha/README.md

 This state follows the official [kubeadm guide for HA clusters](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/) as close as possible.

-First, it bootstraps the Etcd cluster by generating all the certs on the first node, uploading them to the salt master and distributing them to the rest of the etcd nodes.

-Then it creates the VIP with keepalived and sets up HAProxy on the load balancers.

-After the LBs are up, the first master node bootstraps the kubernetes cluster using the tokens defined in the pillar.

-It then joins the rest of the control plane nodes, and once that's successful the worker nodes get joined.

 It can bootstrap VMs on bare metal with SmartOS or existing VMs joined to a salt master can be used.

 Works with Ubuntu VMs.
 Centos/Fedora support will be added later.